gkutz/greenzoofestival/docs/index.md

 ## Green Zoo Festival 2023

 The legendary [Klub RE](https://www.facebook.com/klubre/) venue will host this year's edition of the Green Zoo Festival over the course of three weekends in May.
-For the very first time, the festival will also take place in the venue's outside cozy beer garden.
+For the very first time, the festival will also take place in the venue's outside cozy backyard and will join forces with the independent [Laboratorium Stereo](https://www.facebook.com/laboratoriumstereo) initiative.
 For more information, see [Green Zoo Festival official site](https://greenzoofestival.pl/).

 ![Green Zoo Festival 2023 schedule](https://gkutz.github.io/greenzoofestival/assets/GreenZoo2023Small.jpg  "Green Zoo Festival 2023 schedule")<br />